sudocrystal/scc-compsci/README.md

 - Graphics

 ## [CS141](141/) Computer Science I - Java (CS1)
 This course will explore common computational problem-solving techniques useful to computer scientists, but also to anyone who has large data sets, repetitive processes or other needs for computation.
+Topics include: fundamental programming-in-the-small abilities and concepts, including procedural programming (methods, parameters, return, values), basic control structures (sequence, if/else, for loop, while loop), file processing, arrays, and an introduction to defining objects.

 Due to the amount of material and quick pace for consumption, prior programming experience is expected.